akshat-khare/flocking-simulation/README.md

 3. Cohesion: steer to move toward the average position (center of mass) of local flockmates.
 4. Obstacle Avoidance: steer to move away from a obstacle in the way.

+## Technologies Used
+Processing is a flexible software sketchbook that is used for rendering animations easily and interactively.
+The present project is also made on Processing.
+The code can be used either by downloading Processing for your respective OS, or alternatively, an standalone Java application can be used as well.

+## Documentation
+The documentation, mathematical model and specification for the current project can be found in the /doc/ folder in the root repository folder.

 ## Authors
 Akshat Khare [@akshat-khare][2]
 Divyanshu Saxena [@DivyanshuSaxena][3]

+## References
+1. Boid Flocking Simulation by Craig W. Reynolds: https://www.red3d.com/cwr/boids/
+2. Processing 2D Flocking Simulation Example: https://processing.org/examples/flocking.html

 [1]: https://processing.org/
 [2]: https://github.com/akshat-khare/